 Rich in culture—from the arts and baseball to jazz and the New York lifestyle—Hittner weaves passions to create his own masterpiece.
 By far, Artist, Soldier, Lover, Muse is one of the best-written books that I have read this year.
 The ending is poetic and will stick with readers for a long time to come.

 Artist, Soldier, Lover, Muse by Arthur D. Hittner (Apple Ridge Press 2017)

-I would like to personally thank Arthur Hittner for sending me a free copy of his book in exchange for this honest and unbiased review.
+I would like to personally thank Arthur Hittner for sending me a free copy of his book.
+I received this title in exchange for this honest and unbiased review.

 About The Author

 Arthur Hittner is no stranger to art or baseball.
 He has been writing about the subjects for over 20 years.
 An avid collector of American art from the Depression era, he is well versed in the history and scholarship behind the art world.
 You can read more about him here.

 Do You Love Books About Art?
 Share The Passion & Pin It!